50th Guards Rifle Division: Operation Uranus

-While the most dramatic developments on November 22 involved 5th Tank Army's mobile forces reaching Kalach, most of the remainder of the army began the liquidation of Group Lascăr.
-At 0230 hours General Romanenko sent a message by radio to the Romanian headquarters demanding an unconditional surrender, but this was refused.
-Beginning before dawn the division, with the 119th Rifle and 216th Tanks and now joined by a regiment of the 346th Rifle Division, continued to drive east.
+While the most dramatic developments on November 22 involved the 5th Tank Army's mobile forces reaching Kalach, most of the remainder of the army began the liquidation of Group Lascăr.
+At 0230 hours, General Romanenko sent a message by radio to the Romanian headquarters demanding an unconditional surrender, but this was refused.
+Beginning before dawn, the division, with the 119th Rifle and 216th Tanks, and now joined by a regiment of the 346th Rifle Division, continued to drive east.
 It reached the rear of the 5th Romanian's left wing and forced that division to withdraw; this left the northern third of the pocket in Soviet hands, and the 5th Romanian began to disintegrate under the pressure.
-Later the division joined the tank brigade in attacking the 6th Romanian, driving it to the southeast and capturing the remainder of Verkhne Fomikhinskii and the village of Belosoin.
-At this point the remnants of the Romanian 1st Armored broke out towards the Tsaritsa; the 50th Guards and 119th Divisions ignored this in their efforts to finally seize Golovsky and Lascăr's headquarters.
-Despite contrary orders from the German high command, Lascăr and his subordinates created a plan to escape from the pocket, but this was disrupted by the two Soviet divisions as they continued to advance against sporadic opposition and Golovsky fell to the 50th Guards at 2100 hours.
+Later, the division joined the tank brigade in attacking the 6th Romanian, driving it to the southeast and capturing the remainder of Verkhne Fomikhinskii and the village of Belosoin.

+At this point, the remnants of the Romanian 1st Armored broke out towards the Tsaritsa; the 50th Guards and 119th Divisions ignored this in their efforts to finally seize Golovsky and Lascăr's headquarters.
+Despite contrary orders from the German high command, Lascăr and his subordinates created a plan to escape from the pocket, but this was disrupted by the two Soviet divisions as they continued to advance against sporadic opposition, and Golovsky fell to the 50th Guards at 2100 hours.
 This knocked out Group Lascăr's communications and effectively broke it into two parts, while General Lascăr himself was taken prisoner.
-The following day Romanenko ordered the division, along with 216th Tanks, to disengage from the battle for the pocket and redeploy south towards the Chir River, although it would take several days to reach this objective.
+The following day, Romanenko ordered the division, along with 216th Tanks, to disengage from the battle for the pocket and redeploy south towards the Chir River, although it would take several days to reach this objective.